 Coronavirus: MEA informed about students from Guj in China

-The Gujarat government has shared with the Ministry of External Affairs (MEA) and Indian Embassy in China the information about over 200 students from the state, who are currently in China and want to return after the outbreak of novel coronavirus in that country, officials said on Friday.
-The State Emergency Operation Centre (SEOC) in Gujarat has collected and shared the information about such students and other people from the state living in China.
+The Gujarat government has shared with the Ministry of External Affairs (MEA) and Indian Embassy in China the information about over 200 students from the state, who are currently in the neighbouring country and want to return after the outbreak of novel coronavirus there, officials said on Friday.
+The State Emergency Operation Centre (SEOC) in Gujarat has collected and shared the information about these students and a few other people from the state living in China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)